Forrester Report: The State of Conversational AI Read the report —>

 A Brief History of Artificial Intelligence Development

 Some 500 years later, mathematicians in Alexandria would produce treatises on creating mechanical servants and various kinds of automata.
-Heron wrote a technical manual for producing a mechanical shrine and an automated theatre whose figurines could be activated to stage a full tragic play through an intricate system of cords and axles.
+Heron wrote a technical manual for producing a mechanical shrine and an automated theater whose figurines could stage a full tragic play.

 Nor is it only ancient Greece that tells similar tales.
-Jewish legends speak of the Golem, a being made of clay and imbued with life and agency through the use of language.
-The word “abracadabra”, in fact, comes from the Aramaic phrase avra k’davra, which translates to “I create as I speak.”
+Jewish legends speak of the Golem, a being made of clay and imbued with life and agency through language.
+The word “abracadabra”, in fact, comes from the Aramaic phrase “avra k’davra,” which translates to “I create as I speak.”

 From Science Fiction to Science Fact

-But they remained purely fiction until the early 20th Century, when advances in the theory of computation, as well as the development of primitive computers, began to offer a path toward actually building intelligent systems.
+But they remained purely fiction until the early 20th Century – a pivotal moment in the history of LLMs – when advances in the theory of computation and the development of primitive computers began to offer a path to building intelligent systems.

-Arguably, the field of artificial intelligence really began in earnest with the 1950 publication of Alan Turing’s “Computing Machinery and Intelligence” – in which he proposed the famous “Turing test” – and with the 1956 Dartmouth conference on AI, organized by luminaries John McCarthy and Marvin Minsky.
+Arguably, this really began in earnest with the 1950 publication of Alan Turing’s “Computing Machinery and Intelligence” – in which he proposed the famous “Turing test” – and with the 1956 Dartmouth conference on AI, organized by luminaries John McCarthy and Marvin Minsky.

 People began taking AI seriously.
-Over the next ~50 years, there were numerous periods of hype and exuberance in which major advances were made, as well as long stretches, known as “AI winters”, in which funding dried up and little was accomplished.
+Over the next ~50 years in the evolution of large language models, there were numerous periods of hype and exuberance in which major advances were made and long “AI winters” in which funding dried up, and little was accomplished.

-The groundwork for future LLM systems was laid by Walter Pitts and Warren McCulloch in the early 1940s.
-Inspired by the burgeoning study of the human brain, they wondered if it would be possible to build an artificial neuron that had the same basic properties as a biological one, i.e. it would activate and fire once a certain critical threshold had been crossed.
+Walter Pitts and Warren McCulloch laid the groundwork for the eventual evolution of language models in the early 1940s.
+Inspired by the burgeoning study of the human brain, they wondered if it would be possible to build an artificial neuron with some of the same basic properties as a biological one.

-They were successful, though several other breakthroughs would be required before artificial neurons could be arranged into systems that were capable of doing useful work.
-One such breakthrough was backpropagation, the basic algorithm that is still used to train deep learning systems.
-Backpropagation was developed in 1960, and it uses the errors in a model’s outputs to iteratively adjust its internal parameters.
+They were successful, though several other breakthroughs would be required before artificial neurons could be arranged into systems capable of doing useful work.
+One such breakthrough was the discovery of backpropagation in 1960, the basic algorithm still used to train deep learning systems.

-It wasn’t until 1985, however, that David Rumelhart, Ronald Williams, and Geoff Hinton used backpropagation in neural networks, and in 1989, this allowed Yann LeCun to train a convolutional neural network to recognize handwritten digits.
+It wasn’t until 1985, however, that David Rumelhart, Ronald Williams, and Geoff Hinton used backpropagation in neural networks; in 1989, this allowed Yann LeCun to train such a network to recognize handwritten digits.

 The Big Data Era